hoomano/mojodex/docs/technical-architecture/database.md

 ## Go further

-You can use the Mojodex API to create new users, products, tasks, etc.
+You can use the Mojodex API to create new users, profiles, tasks, etc.
 See the [Mojodex API documentation](#) for more information.